cochrancj/DRS_Project_Manager/README.md

 ### Introduction

-This app is intended to be a project task manager for Dead Rabbit Society campaigns.
+This single page application is intended to be a project task manager for Dead Rabbit Society campaigns.
 The tasks are available as a JSON API.

 #### Screen Shots